 University education is an investment in your future.
 It helps to increase your career potential and in turn your earning potential will benefit.
 When choosing university, it's a great idea to find out about all of the support on offer to you.
 From tuition fees to living costs, at GCU there is a range of bursaries and scholarships on offer each year.

 2015-16 Undergraduate tuition fee schedules

 - School of Health and Life Sciences

 2014-15 Undergraduate tuition fee schedules

 Students from the rest of the UK

-The annual fee for Glasgow Caledonian University (GCU) students from England, Wales and Northern Ireland will be £7,000 from 2012-13, with a maximum fee level of £21,000 for an honours degree in three or four years.
-Students with suitable A levels are encouraged to enter in year two, and the University will fully discount a year’s tuition for those students who study a four year programme.
+Annual tuition fees are £7,000 for GCU students from England, Wales or Northern Ireland (RUK) and a maximum fee of £25,000 is set for any honours degree completed in three or four years.
+Students with suitable A levels are encouraged to enter year 2 of their programme.

 - English students: Student Finance England